Frequently Asked Questions

 Requests for institutional recommendation should be submitted to the office of Educational Support Services in your final semester at Hofstra.
 Certification information seminars are presented every semester at which time certification request forms will be distributed.
 Please note: Hofstra University cannot recommend you for certification until you complete your program in its entirety and you have been cleared for graduation. **Candidates MUST file for graduation**

 Once all of my final grades are in, how will I know if Hofstra Unversity recommended me for certification?

-As long as the certification officer has all required documentation, the recommendation process will start on or shortly after the conferral date of your degree.
-You will receive a blue postcard in the mail from the University letting you know you were recommended for certification.
+As long as the Associate Dean has all required documentation, the recommendation process will start on or shortly after the conferral date of your degree.
+You will receive an email from the University letting you know you were recommended for certification.
 Please allow 2-3 weeks for Hofstra to recommend you for certification once all grades are in/degrees are conferred.
-If you do not receive a postcard within 3-4 weeks of your degree being conferred, you may call the certification office to check on the status of your application.
+If you do not receive an email within 3-4 weeks of your degree being conferred, you may call the certification office to check on the status of your application.
 You can also check your TEACH account for the status.

 When I apply for certification am I able to get a letter from the college stating my pending certification?

 If the school/district you are interviewing for requires a letter on Hofstra letterhead, you can request a letter stating that Hofstra University will be recommending you for certification upon conferral of your degree.
 Please email your letter request to Stacy.l.Zalewski@hofstra.edu.
 Your Institutional Recommendation Request form must be on file in order to receive this letter.
 Please note, our office is unable to provide letters that verify your graduation date, the effective date of your certification or that you have met all requirements for certification.